farscapian/lnplay.live/README.md

 A cln plugin written in bash with two primary functions:

-  a) code that that gets [executed whenever a BOLT11 invoice is paid](https://docs.corelightning.org/docs/event-notifications).
+  a) code that that gets [executed whenever a BOLT11 invoice is paid](https://docs.corelightning.org/docs/event-notifications#invoice_payment).
 The plugin will determine if the payment is associated with known BOLT12 Product Offer ([example](https://github.com/daGoodenough/bolt12-prism/blob/main/prism-plugin.py)) representing product SKUs.
 If it is, the following occurs:

-     i) when running for the first, a new [remote](https://documentation.ubuntu.com/lxd/en/latest/reference/manpages/lxc/remote/#synopsis) will need to be created.
+     i) when running for the first time, a new [remote](https://documentation.ubuntu.com/lxd/en/latest/reference/manpages/lxc/remote/#synopsis) will need to be created.
 This is achieved by passing in environment variables and/or using [docker secrets](https://docs.docker.com/compose/compose-file/compose-file-v3/#configs).
-Assuming the connection infomormation is correct and the remote cluster service is up, a new remote will be created and the LXD client will be switched to it. ii) the plugin will create a new LXD [project](https://documentation.ubuntu.com/lxd/en/latest/projects/) and switch to it.
+Assuming the LXD remote connection information is correct and the remote cluster service is up, a new remote will be created and the LXD client will be switched over to it. ii) the plugin will create a new LXD [project](https://documentation.ubuntu.com/lxd/en/latest/projects/) and switch to it.
 The project name includes the expiration date (in unix timestamp). iii) the plugin will spin up a new VM using [`ss-up`](https://www.sovereign-stack.org/ss-up/) on a remote LXD cluster using a custom environment file. iv) As a last step, the stores the connection strings in the CLN database as a JSON structure, retrievable using (b).